 Detailed Project Timeline.
 Include the approximate months and years at which critical data sampling, analyses, or presentations will occur.
 The PI(s) will work with EMC project liaison(s) and Board staff to ensure critical steps are completed and deliverables are produced as indicated in the proposal.
 The PI(s) will be expected to provide regular updates to the EMC on project status and preliminary results, as well as to provide final presentations to the EMC and the Board at open, public meetings, or other appropriate forums as determined in consultation with the EMC project liaison(s).

 Detailed Budget.
-Please provide the total requested amount of funding along with a line-item budget for each FY of the project.
+Please provide the total requested amount of funding along with a line-item budget for each FY of the project using the EMC’s Budget template.
 The EMC reserves the right to request documentation supporting the reasonable need for the expense, or to show proof of expenditure.
 Break each "Category" into as many sub-categories as needed to fully describe your budget.
+The budget template is locked for editing but will allow users to input budget details.
+If structural changes to the form are needed to accommodate your budget details, email kristina.wolf@bof.ca.gov with details of the needed changes.

 * Note: due to potential delays in the annual posting of the State budget on or after July 1, delays in access to funds may occur until the budget is posted and the fund encumbrance process commences.
 Please plan accordingly to ensure continued access to funding for up to three months following July 1 by including the anticipated budgetary need in the previous FY ending June 30. *